This workshop covers practices that are essential for any modern software development team.

 - Using Feature Injection to discover features and stories

-- Functional Coverage - mapping acceptance tests to requirements
+- Functional Coverage - mapping acceptance tests and working code to requirements

 To ensure an optimal learning experiences, class sizes are limited.
 Book early!